Customer Login

 Terminal Tackle and Rigging

 Now that everyone’s armed with three different rods combos, what are we putting on the end of them?
 Let’s first take a look at a float set up.
-Floats come in all sorts of shapes and sizes, and it really boils down to personal preference.
-These days the Cleardirft Floats in 20, 25 and 30 gram sizes, DNE Foam Floats in the same sizes, and Drennan floats are the most popular on the rivers.
+Floats come in all sorts of shapes and sizes and it really boils down to personal preference.
+These days the Cleardirft Floats in 20, 25 and 30 gram sizes, DNE Foam Floats in the same sizes, and Drennan Floats are the most popular on the rivers.
 Float size should be determined by water conditions.
 For low and clear water you will want to downsize the float and higher water with more flow or less visibility will need the size increase.

 We can either use split shot pencil lead or egg sinkers for our weight.
 The amount of weight should be such that the float is “loaded properly”.
 We basically want the coloured part of the float above the water throughout the whole drift.

 Too little weight and the float gets pushed around and bite detection decreases, too heavy a weight and the float does not ride correctly and will keep bobbing under the water making bite detection difficult.
-Split shot weights do generally allow for a nicer presentation and more natural drift and in slower water can land softer making for a stealthier approach.
+Split shot weights do generally allow for a nicer presentation and more natural drift and in slower water can land more softly, making for a stealthier approach.

 Pencil lead and egg sinkers can get an angler's gear down faster so it can be an advantage in faster currents or deeper pools.
 Like the floats, weight selection can boil down to personal preference.